 After Arthur – Peter Cook & Dudley Moore’s volatile competitiveness is explored after Moore’s Hollywood success in the movie Arthur.
 Cast of two.

 Ava – the young Ava Gardner confronts her older self about a tempestuous existence & self-destructive marriage to Frank Sinatra.
 Cast of two.

-Funny Girls – two New York Jewish actresses, loosely based on Barbra Streisand & Joan Rivers, bicker across years of struggle & fame.
+The Funny Girls – two New York Jewish actresses, loosely based on Barbra Streisand & Joan Rivers, bicker across years of struggle & fame.
 Cast of two.

 Ortonesque – the story of doomed lovers (playwright) Joe Orton & Kenneth Halliwell told through the eyes of a downstairs neighbour.
+Cast of three.

 Refugees – in a refuge for battered wives two women come to terms with their violent pasts and grasp, tentatively, towards a friendship & future.
 Cast of three.